RowlandOti/LocationReminder/README.md

 ```
 1.androidTest
         //TODO: Students explain their testing here.
+        Test for Instrumented tests that require device to run
 2. test
         //TODO: Students explain their testing here.
+        Tests for unit tests, and which ony requires JVM to run
 ```

 ## Project Instructions